-Computer network is a set of interconnected computers/devices where the interconnection is established in an aim of communication between the computers/devices to share resources, data and applications.
-There exits different types of computer networks which designed to operate over the area they cover and as per network requirements, service type, network coverage area they are classified.
+The computer network is a set of interconnected computers/devices where the interconnection is established with the aim of communication between the computers/devices to share resources, data, and applications.
+There exist different types of computer networks designed to operate over the area they cover and as per network requirements, service type, and network coverage area they are classified.

-Personal Area Network (PAN) is a the computer network that connects computers/devices within the range of an individual person.
-As PAN provides a network range within a person’s range typically within a range of 10 meters(33 feet) it is called as Personal Area Network.
-A Personal Area Network typically involves a computer, phone, tablet, printer, PDA (Personal Digital Assistant) and other and other entertainment devices like speakers, video game consoles etc.
+Personal Area Network (PAN) is the computer network that connects computers/devices within the range of an individual person.
+As PAN provides a network range within a person’s range typically within a range of 10 meters(33 feet) it is called a Personal Area Network.
+A Personal Area Network typically involves a computer, phone, tablet, printer, PDA (Personal Digital Assistant) and other and other entertainment devices like speakers, video game consoles, etc.

 Thomas Zimmerman and other researchers at M.I.T.’s Media Lab first developed the concept of PAN.
-It is very useful in home, offices and small network areas due to its high performance in terms of flexibility and efficiency.
+It is very useful in the home, offices, and small network areas due to its high performance in terms of flexibility and efficiency.

 Types of Personal Area Network (PAN) :